Orange-OpenSource/gettext.js/README.md

 `lang` attribute as well.
 Then it will load and parse the language file.

 The method takes an option parameter with the following possible options:
-* `async` (`false` by default).
-If `true`, the loading is asynchronous.
-The various listeners will be called when the library is ready.
-If `false`, the call blocks until the file is downloaded, parsed, and the library is ready.
+* `sync` (`false` by default).
+If `true`, the loading is
+synchronous: the call blocks until the file is downloaded, parsed, and the library is ready.
+Anyway, if this is `true` or `false`, the various listeners will be called when the library is ready.
 * `callback` (empty by default).
 This function will be called when the loading finishes.
 See also `addInitListener` below.
 * `createShortcuts` (`false` by default).
 If `true`, the library will